 Author(s): Thomi R, Yerly D, Yawalkar N, Simon D, Schlapbach C, Hunger RE

 BACKGROUND: Hidradenitis suppurativa (HS) is a chronic inflammatory skin disease.
 Its immunopathogenic mechanisms are still poorly understood.
-Previous studies could demonstrate that the pro-inflammatory cytokine Interleukin-32 (IL-32) is implicated in the pathogenesis of other inflammatory diseases.
+Previous studies demonstrated that the proinflammatory cytokine interleukin (IL)-32 is implicated in the pathogenesis of other inflammatory diseases.

-OBJECTIVES: The aim of our study was to investigate the tissue expression and systemic levels of IL-32 as well as its cellular sources in HS patients in comparison to healthy donors and to patients suffering from two other inflammatory skin diseases: psoriasis (PS) and atopic dermatitis (AD).
+OBJECTIVES: To investigate the tissue expression and systemic levels of IL-32, as well as its cellular sources, in patients with HS in comparison with healthy donors and patients with two other inflammatory skin diseases: psoriasis and atopic dermatitis (AD).

-METHODS: Tissue samples were obtained from healthy skin and lesional HS, PS and AD skin to analyse the expression of IL-32 by immunohistochemistry and semi-quantitative real-time PCR.
+METHODS: Tissue samples were obtained from healthy skin and lesional HS, psoriatic and AD skin to analyse the expression of IL-32 by immunohistochemistry and semiquantitative real-time polymerase chain reaction.
 The cellular source of the cytokine was determined by double immunofluorescence staining.
-Serum of the four donors groups was used to measure systemic levels of IL-32 by enzyme-linked immunosorbent assay (ELISA).
+Serum from the four donor groups was used to measure systemic levels of IL-32 by enzyme-linked immunosorbent assay.

 Dermatology Journal and/or Publisher

 National Center for Biotechnology Information

 Lasted Revision: 2017-09-29